harrydnewman/augmenting-final/README.md

 **Tip:**
 If you want to see all your branches, run:

 ``git branch``

+**I would suggest only using the main branch for code that is complete and RUNS PROPERLY, otherwise always work in a different branch to ensure you always have a version that works to go back to**

 ### Committing
 Committing is one of the most important features in GitHub.
 Commits allow you to back up your code, enabling you to return to a previous version later.